 Omaha loves a good donut.
 I’m more of a traditionalist in that I like frosted cake donuts with much showy toppings.
 They taste the best (though I love looking at the over-the-top-almost-art creations).
 Depending on your preferences, you’ll find a donut shop on this list that meets it.
 And they’re all in West Omaha.

+UPDATE: This post was published in 2022, and has been updated in April 2023 because, regrettably, several shops have closed.
 If you are looking for midtown donut or downtown donuts, you’ll want to see this more comprehensive Omaha donut shop post.

 What is considered West Omaha?